aporthq/aport-integrations/examples/agent-frameworks/langgraph/README.md

 # LangGraph APort Integration

-A comprehensive integration that adds APort agent verification to LangGraph state machine checkpoints, enabling secure and policy-driven state transitions in AI agent workflows.
+A comprehensive integration that adds **APort pre-act verification** to LangGraph workflow nodes, enabling secure and policy-driven state transitions in AI agent workflows.

 ## Overview

-This integration allows you to protect LangGraph state machines with APort's agent identity verification system.
-It provides checkpoint-level security where each state transition can be verified against policies before execution.
+This integration allows you to protect LangGraph workflow nodes with APort's agent identity verification system.
+It provides **node-level security** where each node execution can be verified against policies before running.

+### What This Is

+- **Pre-act verification guards** for LangGraph nodes
+- **Policy-based authorization** before node execution
+- **Runtime checks** using APort agent verification
+- **Node-level security** for AI agent workflows
+- **Node authorization** system for state machine protection

+### What This Is NOT

+- Not a LangGraph checkpoint saver implementation (BaseCheckpointSaver)
+- Not a persistence layer for state storage
+- Not related to LangGraph's built-in checkpoint system

+The term "checkpoint" in this integration refers to **verification points** where policy checks occur before node execution, implementing **node authorization** patterns.

 ### Key Features

-- **Checkpoint Protection**: Verify agent permissions before state transitions
+- **Node Protection**: Verify agent permissions before node execution
-- **Policy-Based Control**: Different policies for different workflow stages
+- **Real Policy Support**: Uses actual APort policies like `payments.refund.v1`, `data.export.v1`
-- **Real-time Verification**: Sub-100ms verification checks
+- **Real-time Verification**: Sub-100ms verification checks with proper API structure
 - **Error Handling**: Graceful degradation and fallback strategies
 - **Audit Trail**: Comprehensive logging of verification events
-- **Retry Logic**: Built-in retry mechanisms for transient failures
+- **Production Ready**: Both mock (development) and real (production) implementations

 ## Quick Start